What’s Next for Mongolia’s Troubled Oasis of Democracy?

 People in traditional dress arrive to vote in the Mongolian presidential election of 2017.
 Photo: AFP

 After months of political turbulence, the Speaker of Mongolia’s Parliament has been forced from office.
-His removal came after campaign of protest against political corruption that saw demonstrators brave freezing winter temperatures in the central square of the capital Ulaanbaatar.
+His removal came after a campaign of protest against political corruption that saw demonstrators brave freezing winter temperatures in the central square of the capital Ulaanbaatar.

 This marks the latest episode in the saga of political scandal that has dogged Mongolian democracy and raises questions about the future of the parliamentary system in this mineral-rich but economically struggling country.
 The public demonstrations reflect deep-seated popular anger at politicians who are widely seen as a self-serving elite, enriching themselves at the nation’s expense.